ISISComputingGroup/ibex_developers_manual/New-Galil-Driver.md

 The new galil driver has been merged to master, the old driver is currently on a galil-old branch of the EPICS-galil repository.
 The new driver does not build with VS2010, the old driver does not work if compiled with anything other than VS2010.
 As we have moved to VS2019 compilers, teh new driver is now the default on master.

 The new driver has not yet been tested fully on an ISIS beamline, though things have changed between the old and new versions changes have been added to make them (hopefully) compatible at the PV and autosave level, thus you should be able to swap between them without issue.
-The only incompatible change is that the hardware home motor position must now be zero and a motor record offset used to have a non-zero user home value.
+The only incompatible changes are:
+* the hardware home motor position must now be zero and a motor record offset used to have a non-zero user home value.
 We had planned to do this change on remaining instruments, we need to complete this work.
+* motor on/off cannot use PREM/POST
+see below for notes on these

 Currently an EPICS_galil_old Jenkins job runs on ndhspare53, it builds the galil-old branch with vs2010, deploys this to kits$, and this then gets included in other builds giving you ioc/master/GALIL-OLD etc. A get_old_galil.bat script at top level lets a developer get these files.
 A swap_galil.bat script will swap between galil drivers on instrument or developer machine, it basically renames directories.